learn-co-curriculum/python-rest-flask-and-sqlalchemy-lab-part-2/README.md

 </ul>

 ### Multiple Tweets:
-When multiple tweet's are requested the page should have an undordered list showing each tweet.
+When multiple tweet's are requested the page should have an unordered list showing each tweet.
 Each list item should have an `h4` tag for the tweet's author (or the username of the user who wrote the tweet), and a `p` tag for its content or `text`.

 **example:**